albacoretuna/how-to-annoy-a-web-developer/README.md

 As an employer you have the unique chance of annoying web developers before you've even met them!
 You can annoy them by advertising positions that actually never existed in your team, or have already been filled.
 You can also humiliate them by never answering their job applications, or writing back months later with a generic email: "Dear applicant, unfortunately...".
 Sky is the limit for you!
 Let's go to details about annoying methods you can use on each stage.

 #### Writing annoying Job Advert
-To make a job advert offensive to web developers the first step is listing the name of all the technologies that you've heard or seen the previous developer use as the requirement for the position!
+To make a job advert offensive to web developers the first step is listing the name of all the technologies that you've heard or seen the previous developers install on their computer as the requirement for the position!
 Here's a sample requirement list for a web developer position to help you get started:

 Requirements

 * JavaScript, jQuery
-* HTML
-* CSS, SASS, LESS
+* HTML, CSS, SASS, LESS
 * Backbone.js, React.js, Angular.js, Ember.js
 * SQL, NoSQL, MySql, MongoDB
 * Scala